FoXDev-404/DS-Lab-Solution/README.md

 ## Introduction

-This repository serves as a compilation of my solutions to the Data Structures Lab programs during my second year of B.Tech.
+This repository, authored by Rajpal Nishad, serves as a compilation of my solutions to the Data Structures Lab programs during my second year of B.Tech.
 Each program is implemented in C language and aims to demonstrate understanding and proficiency in various data structures and algorithms.

 ## List of Programs